-Chinese e-commerce firm JD.com's quarterly revenue up 38 percent
+Chinese e-commerce firm JD.com maintains revenue growth in third quarter

-LOS ANGELES A lot of strange things can be found in Los Angeles, but a battery-powered Jaguar sport utility vehicle is something new even for Southern California.

-JD.com Inc (JD.O), China's second-largest e-commerce firm, said on Tuesday its third-quarter revenue grew 38 percent from a year ago, slightly ahead of analysts' expectations.
+(Reuters) - JD.com Inc (JD.O), China's second-largest e-commerce firm, said on Tuesday its third-quarter revenue grew 38 percent from a year ago, slightly ahead of analysts' expectations.

-The rise, along with fourth-quarter predictions that could potentially end a recent trend of slowing growth, sent the company's U.S.-listed shares higher in pre-market trading.
+The results, along with fourth-quarter predictions that could potentially end a recent trend of slowing growth, sent the company's U.S.-listed shares up nearly 10 percent in early New York trade.

 The online shopping firm, whose shares have fallen 26.5 percent this year against a 10.5 percent rise for larger rival Alibaba Group Holding Ltd (BABA.N), also said it aims to restructure its finance unit and hold no equity stake.

-JD.com said revenue for the three months ended September was 60.7 billion yuan ($8.86 billion), just beating an average estimate of 60.2 billion yuan, according to a survey of 15 analysts by Thomson Reuters.
+JD.com said revenue for the three months ended September was 60.7 billion yuan ($8.9 billion), just beating an average estimate of 60.2 billion yuan, according to a Thomson Reuters survey of 15 analysts.

-JD.com in August forecast third-quarter revenue of 59-61 billion yuan, amid concerns that China's retail sector would be hit by a slowing economy.
+JD.com in August forecast third-quarter revenue of 59-61 billion yuan, amid concerns that China's online retail sector is saturated and would be hit by a slowing economy.

 The company's net loss for the quarter expanded to 807.9 million yuan from 534.9 million yuan a year earlier.

-It predicts fourth quarter revenue of 75-77.5 billion yuan, which represents a stable or increased growth rate of 37-42 percent.
+It predicts fourth quarter revenue of 75-77.5 billion yuan, similar to this quarter's near 40 percent growth rate.

 JD.com made a net loss of 0.64 yuan ($0.10) per American Depository Share in the third quarter, compared with a loss of 0.39 yuan a year earlier.

-The online shopping firm now plans to reorganize its JD Finance arm and hold no equity in the unit, so that it will become a wholly Chinese-owned entity.
+The company now plans to reorganise its JD Finance arm to make it a wholly Chinese-owned entity.

-The move would put the business in a similar position to that of competitor Alibaba's Ant Financial Services Group, a domestic Chinese entity still closely tied to the original e-commerce company.
+The move would put the business in a similar position to that of Alibaba's Ant Financial Services Group, a domestic Chinese entity still closely tied to the original e-commerce company.

 JD.com CEO Richard Liu was the only planned buyer named, though the company intends for others to participate.